-Pupil premium strategy outcomes (Reviewed December 2022)
+Pupil premium strategy outcomes (Reviewed September 2023)

-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-We have reviewed our strategy plan and the majority of actions remain the same as part of the 3-year plan, allowing them time to be embedded.
+We have reviewed our strategy plan and the majority of actions remain the same as part of the 3-year plan, allowing them time to be embedded further or to identify longer term successes.
+Some of these actions have been amended or adapted based on our current circumstances (e.g. staffing).

 When reviewing the impact of our Pupil Premium spending, we have carefully considered our schools context and the barriers, mentioned in our statement of intent, that impact our families and create potential barriers to our children flourishing.